vernemq/vernemq/Readme.rst

 Building VerneMQ
 ~~~~~~~~~~~~~~~~

+Note: VerneMQ is compatible with Erlang/OTP 18, 19 and 20 and one of
-Note: VerneMQ requires Erlang 18.x or 19.x to be installed on your system.
+these versions is requred to be installed on your system.

 Assuming you have a working Erlang installation, building VerneMQ should be as
 simple as: